MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     ```PowerShell
     Set-DPMGlobalProperty -DPMStorageVolumeExclusion "F:,C:\MountPoint1"
     ```
-2. Rescan the storage through UI, or use Start-DPMDiskRescan cmdlet.
+2. Rescan the storage through UI, or use *Start-DPMDiskRescan* cmdlet.

     The configured volumes and mountpoints are excluded.
 3. To remove volume exclusion, run the following cmdlet:
     ```PowerShell
-    Set-DPMGlobalProperty -DPMStorageVolumeExclusion ""
+    Set-DPMGlobalProperty -DPMStorageVolumeExclusion
     ```
 After removing volume exclusion, rescan the storage.
 All volumes and mount points, except System Volumes, are available for DPM storage.